rsumner31/workflow/src/managing-workflow/tuning-component-settings.md

 application or service on Kubernetes.

-After you add the Deis Chart Repository, you can customize the chart using `helm inspect values deis/workflow | sed -n '1!p' > values.yaml` before using `helm install` to complete the installation.
-To customize the respective component, edit `values.yaml` and modify the section of the component to tune these settings.
+After you add the Deis Chart Repository, you can customize the chart using `helm inspect values deis/workflow > values.yaml` before using `helm install` to complete the installation.

+There are a few ways to customize the respective component:

+ - If the value is exposed in the `values.yaml` file as derived above, one may modify the section of the component to tune these settings.
+The modified value(s) will then take effect at chart installation or release upgrade time via either of the two respective commands:

+        $ helm install deis/workflow --namespace deis -f values.yaml
+        $ helm upgrade deis -f values.yaml

+ - If the value hasn't yet been exposed in the `values.yaml` file, one may edit the component deployment with the tuned setting.
+Here we edit the `deis-controller` deployment:

+        $ kubectl --namespace deis edit deployment deis-controller

+    Add/edit the setting via the appropriate environment variable and value under the `env` section and save.
+The updated deployment will recreate the component pod with the new/modified setting.

+ - Lastly, one may also fetch and edit the chart as served by version control/the chart repository itself:

+        $ helm fetch deis/workflow --untar
+        $ $EDITOR workflow/charts/controller/templates/controller-deployment.yaml

+    Then run `helm install ./workflow --namespace deis --name deis` to apply the changes, or `helm upgrade deis ./workflow` if the cluster is already running.

 ## Setting Resource limits